bearsunday/bearsunday.github.io/manuals/1.0/en/database.md

         $id = $pdo->lastInsertId($name);
 ```

-The `cols()` method can also pass an associative array with the column name as a key and the value is a bind value.
+The `cols()` method allows you to pass an array of key-value pairs where the key is the column name and the value is a bind value (not a raw value).

 ```php?start_inline
         $this->insert